assuncaocharles/ngx-indexed-db/projects/ngx-indexed-db/README.md

 });
 ```

-### openCursorByIndex<V = any, P extends IDBValidKey = IDBValidKey, K extends IDBValidKey = IDBValidKey>(storeName: string, indexName: string, query?: IDBValidKey | IDBKeyRange | null, direction?: IDBCursorDirection, mode: DBMode = DBMode.readonly): Observable<NgxIDBCursorWithValue<V, P, K>>
+### openCursorByIndex<V = any, P extends IDBValidKey = IDBValidKey, K extends IDBValidKey = IDBValidKey>({
+  storeName: string,
+  indexName: string,
+  query?: IDBValidKey | IDBKeyRange | null,
+  direction?: IDBCursorDirection,
+  mode: DBMode = DBMode.readonly
+}): Observable<NgxIDBCursorWithValue<V, P, K>>

 Open a cursor by index filter.
 If no matching data are present, the observable is completed immediately.

+- @param options The options to open the cursor
-- @param storeName The name of the store to query
+- @param options.storeName The name of the store to query
-- @param indexName The index name to filter
+- @param options.indexName The index name to filter
-- @param query The key or key range criteria to apply
+- @param options.query The key or key range criteria to apply
-- @param direction A string telling the cursor which direction to travel
+- @param options.direction A string telling the cursor which direction to travel
-- @param mode The transaction mode.
+- @param options.mode The transaction mode.

 ```js
 this.dbService.openCursorByIndex('people', 'name', IDBKeyRange.only('john')).subscribe((cursor) => {